AMF Xtreme Bowling 2006

 AMF Xtreme Bowling 2006 (known as AMF Xtreme Bowling in North America) is a 2006 bowling video game released for the PlayStation 2 and Xbox.

+Gameplay

+AMF Xtreme Bowling 2006 offers a variety of gameplay options, including Practice, Quick Match, Tournament, League, Pin Challenge, and Match Challenge.
+Players can create custom characters.
+The game incorporates a triple-click shot system for bowling, where players set power and accuracy, and adjust spin using an analog stick.

 Reception

 The game holds a 30% rating on Metacritic for the PS2 version of the game and a 34% rating for the Xbox version of the game.